eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/GO_LIVE.md

 * Production signing is controlled and documented.
 * Production trust anchors are installed and documented.
 * Issuer, verifier, wallet provider, and QTSP integrations pass end-to-end testing.
+* Presentation relay-risk controls and residual risks are documented for verifier scenarios.
 * MASVS assessment is complete with accepted residual risks.
 * RASP/integrity strategy is implemented and tested.
 * Privacy and legal reviews are complete.